-3) Scope the Course
+2) Scope the Course

-In addition to creating a course outline and projected content, you need to fully scope everything that will be needed for the course.
-How many videos are you proposing?
-Do you need to consider accessibility and captioning concerns?
-Have you developed the target audience?
-What is your overall budget?
-How will you communicate progress to stakeholders?
 If you do not set boundaries and clear limits, then you can easily get overwhelmed and have work to do that does not contribute to the completion of the course.

 - These 27 Questions Will Help You (Really) Know Your Learners